 Tired of earning next to nothing in your savings accounts?
 Me too.

-The best online savings accounts typically provide exceptionally higher rates and much lower fees compared to those at traditional banks.
+The best online savings accounts can provide exceptionally higher rates and much lower fees compared to those at traditional banks.
 Just take a look at these measly savings account rates from some of the most popular traditional banks:

 - Bank of America – 0.03% APY

 All the top high-yield savings accounts offer rates higher than these, and it’s not even close.
 Even better, just like traditional banks, they’re all FDIC (or NCUA) insured.
 That means up to $250,000 of your money is insured at each bank through the full faith and credit of the U.S. government.

 We’ve created a list of the best high-yield savings accounts, and we update many of the rates daily!
 So, what are the best online savings accounts right now?
 Let’s take a look.